Deep Dive

 DNS Resolution and Record Mechanics

-The recursive resolution path from OS cache to Root, TLD, and Authoritative name servers.
-Record types (A, AAAA, CNAME, MX, TXT, NS) and their structural roles.
-TTL countdown mechanics, cache expiration behavior, and why DNS propagation takes the time it does.
+The hierarchical recursive resolution process from local OS cache to Root, TLD, and Authoritative name servers.
+The structural function of specific record types: A, AAAA, CNAME, TXT, MX (email routing), and NS (delegation).
+TTL countdown mechanics, cache expiration, and propagation delays.

 The TLS 1.3 Handshake and SNI

-The 1-RTT handshake in TLS 1.3, cipher suite negotiation, and the ALPN extension.
-Certificate chain verification through intermediate CAs, expiration checks, and SNI-based routing for multiple domains on a single IP.
-The transition from asymmetric key exchange to symmetric bulk encryption.
+The reduction from a 2-RTT to a 1-RTT handshake in TLS 1.3.
+Cipher suite negotiation and the ALPN extension.
+Certificate chain verification with intermediate CAs and expiration checks.
+SNI mechanics for routing multiple secured domains on a single IP, and the transition from asymmetric key exchange to symmetric bulk encryption.

 HTTP/1.1 Semantics, Redirects, and Keep-Alive

-Plaintext request-response structure and header composition.
-The behavioral differences between 301, 302, 307, and 308 redirects, including method preservation and browser caching.
-Persistent connections via Connection: keep-alive, and application-layer head-of-line blocking.
+The plaintext request-response cycle and header composition.
+The behavioral distinction between 301, 302, 307, and 308 redirects, including method preservation semantics and browser caching of permanent redirects.
+Persistent connections using Connection: keep-alive to avoid repetitive TCP/TLS handshakes, and application-layer head-of-line blocking.

 HTTP/2: Multiplexing and Binary Framing

-Binary frame translation of HTTP semantics and multiplexed concurrent streams over a single TCP connection.
-Stream prioritization with the Extensible Priorities model, connection-level flow control, and HPACK stateful header compression.
+The translation of HTTP semantics into binary frames.
+Multiplexing concurrent request/response streams over a single TCP connection.
+Stream prioritization using the Extensible Priorities model (urgency and incremental signals), connection-level flow control, and the HPACK stateful header compression algorithm.

 HTTP/3: QUIC and UDP Transport

-QUIC's replacement of TCP over UDP with TLS 1.3 integrated into the transport layer.
-Independent stream delivery that eliminates TCP head-of-line blocking, Connection ID-based migration across network changes, and zero-RTT resumption through TLS 1.3 session tickets.
+The replacement of TCP with the QUIC transport protocol over UDP.
+TLS 1.3 integrated directly into the transport layer.
+Independent stream delivery resolving TCP head-of-line blocking.
+Connection ID tracking for migration across changing IP addresses, and session ticket mechanics for zero-RTT resumption.

 Ready to see what's really happening?